Thaley17/TerraChicken/README.md

 The Terraform Block settings will differ based on your workspace type.
 If you are creating a `local` workspace.
 The configuration sets `backend` with your workspace name.
 If you are creating a `vcs` workspace the configuration sets the `cloud` block.
 To use the VCS generated main.tf file, you will need to run the `terraform login` command if you want to execute cli commands for terraform.
 Click [here](https://www.terraform.io/cli/cloud/settings) to read about `cloud block` and `terraform login`.

-#### Create Workspace VCS Options

-- `--name`: Name of Workspace
-- `--generate`: Generate Terraform Block Configuration
-- `--out`: Exports TFC Configuration via `payload.json`
-- `--tfversion`: Set Terraform Version in Workspace
-- `--create_repo`: Create Repo or nah
-- `--private`: Set Github Repo to Private
-- `--public`: Set Github Repo to Public
+### List

+Terra🐓 lets you list your current TFC Workspaces and Repositories with a two simple commands.

+`terrachicken list workspaces` or `terrachicken list repos`

+### Delete

+#### Workspaces

+You can delete workspaces from your accounts with the `terrachicken delete workspace` command.
+Terra🐓 will list the available workspaces to delete.
+You will be prompted to enter the workspace name you want to delete.
+You can enter a single name or multiple workspaces by adding them as such `wksp1 wksp2 wksp3`.
+After every workspace deletion a new list of current workspaces will be printed.

+#### Repos

+You can delete repos from your github account with the `terrachicken delete repos` command.
+Terra🐓 will list all available repos to delete.
+You will be prompted to enter the name of the repo you want to delete.

+Deleting repos will also prompt a confirmation of deletion for the account/repo you want to delete. *Note: Once you delete an account Terrachicken can not restore that repo*

 ## TO-DO

-2. `terrachicken init` command allows you to add your tokens. **Note** If you are using an Env Var labeled `TFC_TOKEN` , `TFC_URL` or `GIT_TOKEN`.
-Those ENV Vars will take priority

-TO-DO: Add TC backstory
+- [ ] TO-DO: Add pytest
-TO-DO: Add init configurations to set default OAuth Client
+- [ ] TO-DO: Add init configurations to set default OAuth Client
-TO-DO: Add --repo flag to copy --name flag
+- [ ] TO-DO: Add --repo flag to copy --name flag
-TO-DO: Add Gitlab VCS Options
+- [ ] TO-DO: Add Gitlab VCS Options
-TO-DO: Remove the utils.bcolors class, sub for the rich library
+- [ ] TO-DO: Remove the utils.bcolors class, sub for the rich library
-TO-DO: Add option to delete workspace and repo at same time.
+- [ ] TO-DO: Add option to delete workspace and repo at same time.
-TO-DO: Add more options to the TF Workspace Configuration.
+- [ ] TO-DO: Add more options to the TF Workspace Configuration.